mzgh13/builder-os-ideation/Ideation/FounderOS Refined MVP_ _Vertical Integration Hub & Intelligent Workflow Engine_.md

 * **Rationale for this Clarification:**
   * **Focus & De-risking:** Directly launching a vertical-specific solution with clear "Killer Workflows" is deemed a more focused, de-risked approach with a faster path to market validation and revenue compared to attempting to first build and gain traction with a generic, unopinionated developer BaaS.
   * **Intentional Developer Offering (Embedded):** The developer offering (API access) will be an *integral part* of this Vertical Integration Hub, providing programmatic access to the valuable, unified data and workflow engine created *for that specific vertical*.
 This makes the API offering more compelling and context-rich from day one, rather than a speculative, standalone utility.
-  * **Iterative Path to Broader Platform:** Success with this vertical-focused MVP, including its embedded developer API, will inform the potential future evolution towards a more generalized "CompanyOS Data Fabric" (the broader platform vision).
+  * **Iterative Path to Broader Platform:** Success with this vertical-focused MVP, including its embedded developer API, will inform the potential future evolution towards a more generalized "<SaaS-OS> Data Fabric" (the broader platform vision).
 However, the starting point is a specific, valuable solution, not a generic platform.

 All subsequent sections of this document define the components and strategy for this vertical-first MVP.